em3rald1/oxided/README.md

 Oxided is a programming with its main target being [URCL](https://github.com/ModPunchtree/URCL).

 > [!CAUTION]
-> This project is in very stages of development.
-Not all the features are working properly at this point in time.
-And if they do work, they are most likely not optimized
+> This project is NOT maintained.

 ## 📖 Syntax example
 Simple hello world: